fuhengwu2021/distributedai/1-introduction-to-modern-distributed-ai.md

 #### Training Memory Requirements

 Training needs way more memory than inference.
 You're storing model weights, gradients (one per parameter), optimizer states, and activations from the forward pass.
 With Adam optimizer, you need 2× the model size for optimizer states (momentum and variance).
-SGD is lighter—just the learning rate.
+SGD is lighter - just the learning rate.
 Activations depend on batch size and sequence length, but typically add 8-16 GB for a 7B model.

 Training a 7B model with FP16 requires about 14 GB for model weights, another 14 GB for gradients, 28 GB for optimizer states with Adam, and 8-16 GB for activations.
 That's 64-72 GB total per GPU.
 That's why a 7B model needs at least an A100 (80GB) for training, even with mixed precision.
 Smaller GPUs won't cut it.